Back to People

 1968Age 60

-Witnessed events after Robert F. Kennedy's assassination
+Witnessed aftermath of Robert F. Kennedy assassination

 Confidence